cloudify-incubator/cloudify-utilities-plugin/cloudify_rest/README.md

 - **response_translation** - translates response into runtime properties (please see example)
 - **response_expectation** - what we expect in a response content.
 If response is different than specified, system is raising recoverable error and trying until response is equal to specified
 - **nonrecoverable_response** - response which is raising non-recoverable error and triggers workflow to stop (give up)
+- **retry_on_connection_error** - try to send request again even in case when REST endpoint is not available (ConnectionError).
+It may be useful in cases that we need to wait for some REST service to be up.

 ```